Petite Mustique

-Petite Mustique (also called Petit Mustique) is a small island in the Caribbean nation of St. Vincent and the Grenadines.
+Petite Mustique (also called Petit Mustique) is a small island in the Caribbean nation of Saint Vincent and the Grenadines.
 About 100 acre in size, Petite Mustique is located 2 mi northeast of Savan and 1 mi south of the larger island of Mustique.
 Petite Mustique is uninhabited and undeveloped.
 Sedimentary in nature, the island is hilly, reaching 340 ft high, and has no easy landings or large beaches.
 Locally, the name of the island is pronounced "petty."

 Geography

 The island is just over 2 km south of Mustique's southernmost point.
-In between lies the tiny rocky land Petit Cay, which represents the continuation of the northwestern tip of the island.
+In between lies the tiny rocky land Petit Cay, which represents the continuation of the north-western tip of the island.
 Petite Mustique, like all islands of the Grenadines, is severely rugged.
 Six gullies fall away into the sea and enclose the bays of the island, with the southernmost gully slightly longer than the others.
-South of the southwestern panhandle stands Dry Rock, and about 500 m southwest of that is a reef.
+South of the south-western panhandle stands Dry Rock, and about 500 m south-west of that is a reef.

 The island's shore is characterized by almost continuous cliffs.
 There are few opportunities to get to the island from the sea, and the hills of the island are covered with dense vegetation.

+There is no permanent water source available.
 The Windward Islands (Lesser Antilles) continue a number of miles south with the Savan group.